Strategies for Onboarding an International Remote Worker

 4. Brief the remote worker on company culture

 Understanding company culture is very important for new workers.
 In fact, one of the reasons why a new worker does not work out is due to not understanding how the company works.
-During the onboarding process, it is important that leaders brief the remote worker on the company’s history, mission, and goals.
+During the onboarding process, it is important that leaders brief the remote worker on the company’s history, policies, mission, and goals.

 5. Provide the remote worker with a comprehensive training schedule